Occupational health psychology: Psychosocial working conditions

 Parkes (1982) studied the relation of working conditions to psychological distress in British student nurses.
 She found that in her "natural experiment," student nurses experienced higher levels of distress and lower levels of job satisfaction in medical wards than in surgical wards; compared to surgical wards, medical wards make greater affective demands on the nurses.
 In another study, Frese (1985) concluded that objective working conditions (e.g., noise, ambiguities, conflicts) give rise to subjective stress and psychosomatic symptoms in blue collar German workers.
-In addition to the above studies, a number of other well-controlled longitudinal studies have implicated work stressors in the development of psychological distress and reduced job satisfaction.Dormann, C., & Zapf, D. (2002).
-Social stressors at work, irritation, and depressive symptoms: Accounting for unmeasured third variables in a multi-wave study.
-Journal of Occupational and Organizational Psychology, 75, 33–58.
+In addition to the above studies, a number of other well-controlled longitudinal studies have implicated work stressors in the development of psychological distress and reduced job satisfaction.